 - dizziness when standing up (orthostatic hypotension)

-- tics or other unusual muscle movements (dyskinesia)
+- excessive or other unusual muscle movements (dyskinesia)

 - seeing or hearing things that aren’t real (hallucinations)

 These drugs don’t convert into dopamine in the brain.
-Instead, they act like dopamine.
+Instead, they stimulate dopamine activity in the brain.
 Some people take dopamine agonists together with levodopa to prevent their symptoms from returning during periods when levodopa wears off.

 Dopamine agonists include: